 #2| USING THE SAME OLD TOOLS TO DETANGLE

-Using a regular brush or regular comb to detangle your relaxed hair may have been an unreflected habit or one without many consequences in the past, however, with transitioning hair, the story plays out differently.
+Using a regular brush or regular comb to detangle your relaxed hair may have been the tool you reached for without much thought or consequences in the past, however, with transitioning hair, the story plays out differently.
 Your weak and straight relaxed hair can easily break at the line of demarcation, whereas your easily tangled curly hair can quickly become more tangled and knotted as you try to work with these tools on your hair.

 #3| HAIR TYPE ANXIETY